The Deer Stealer

+The Deer Stealer is an oil painting on canvas by the English artist James Ward, from 1823.
+It is held at the Tate Britain, in London.

+History and description

-The Deer Stealer is an 1823 oil painting by the English artist James Ward.
-Combining landscape and genre painting, it depicts a poacher in a wooded scene accompanied by a white horse and a dead deer.
-It was commissioned for five hundred guineas but the owner Theophilus Levett was so delighted by the finished work that he instead paid him six hundred, the highest Ward ever received for a private commission.
+Combining landscape and genre painting, it depicts a poacher in a forest scene, accompanied by a white horse and a dead deer that he had just shot.
+The painting implies a strong criticism of illegal hunting.
+It was commissioned for five hundred guineas but the owner, Theophilus Levett, was so delighted with the final work that he instead paid him six hundred, the highest Ward ever received for a private commission.

 It was exhibited at the Royal Academy's Summer Exhibition of 1823 at Somerset House.
-Today it is in the collection of Tate Britain in Pimlico having been acquired in 1950.
-An 1820 pencil study for the poacher, depicting him in great detail which was effectively lost in the final version due to its large scale, is in the Yale Center for British Art.
+Today it is in the collection of Tate Britain, having been acquired in 1950.

+An 1820 pencil study for the poacher, depicting him in great detail, which was effectively lost in the final version due to its large scale, is in the Yale Center for British Art, in New Haven.